junxit/us-congress-bills-116/metadata.md

 - 2020-03-25 — Introduced in House
 - 2020-03-25 — Introduced in House
 - 2020-03-25 — Referred to the House Committee on the Judiciary.
+- 2020-09-14 — Rules Committee Resolution H. Res.
+1107 Reported to House.
+Rule provides for consideration of H.R.
+2574, H.R.
+2639, H.R.
+2694 and H. Res.
+908. Provides for one hour of debate on each measure.
+The previous question will be considered as ordered on each measure without intervening motions except for one motion to recommit with or without instructions on H.R.
+2574, H.R.
+2639, and H.R.
+2694.
+- 2020-09-15 — Rule H. Res.
+1107 passed House.
+- 2020-09-17 — Considered as unfinished business. (consideration: CR H4527-4528)
+- 2020-09-17 — Considered under the provisions of rule H. Res.
+1107. (consideration: CR H4495-4508)
+- 2020-09-17 — DEBATE - The House proceeded with one hour of debate on H. Res.
+908.
+- 2020-09-17 — House amendment offered
+- 2020-09-17 — Motion to reconsider laid on the table Agreed to without objection.
+- 2020-09-17 — On agreeing to the resolution Agreed to by the Yeas and Nays: 243 - 164, 1 Present (Roll no. 193). (text: CR H4495)
+- 2020-09-17 — POSTPONED PROCEEDINGS - At the conclusion of debate, the Chair put the question on agreeing to H. Res.
+908 and announced by voice vote that the ayes had prevailed.
+Mr. Jordan demanded the yeas and nays and the Chair postponed further proceedings until a time to be announced.
+- 2020-09-17 — Passed/agreed to in House: On agreeing to the resolution Agreed to by the Yeas and Nays: 243 - 164, 1 Present (Roll no. 193).
+- 2020-09-17 — Rule provides for consideration of H.R.
+2574, H.R.
+2639, H.R.
+2694 and H. Res.
+908. Provides for one hour of debate on each measure.
+The previous question will be considered as ordered on each measure without intervening motions except for one motion to recommit with or without instructions on H.R.
+2574, H.R.
+2639, and H.R.
+2694.
+- 2020-09-17 — The previous question was ordered pursuant to the rule.